gracelang/language/languageSpec/spec.md

 The advantage of `emptiness1` is that it makes the programmer's intention clearer.
 Moreover, if a field or an inherit statement were inadvertently added to `emptiness1`, the implementation would immediately complain.
-With the second form, the error would be found only when `emptiness 2` is `use`d
+With the second form, the error would be found only when `emptiness2` is `use`d.

 ## Type Parameters